MaudBoucherit/geek_sw_vs_st/proposal.md

 # Self-Identified Geekiness: How is that related to Star Wars or Star Trek fandom?
 This project is investigating the influence of self-identified geekiness on Star Trek and Star Wars fandom.

-## Survey
+## Methodology
+We collected data using an online survey asking users about their familiarity and knowledge of both series, as well as some basic demographic information, and how geeky they consider themselves.
+The online survey can be found [here](), and the questions are summarised in this proposal:

+### Self-Identified Geekiness
 - How would you rate your degree of geekiness?
+    - From (1) not geeky at all to (5) super geeky

 ### Star Wars-related
 ![](images/sw_logo.png)
 - How would you rate your degree of fandom?
+    - From (1) I hate it! to (5) I even love the prequels!
 - How would you rate your degree of knowledge about the Star Wars universe?
+    - From (1) no knowledge at all to (5) expert knowledge
-    - If rated 9: HARDCORE QUESTION
+    - If rated 5: People are redirected to a hardcore question about Star Wars:
+    > Who first uttered the line "It's a trap!" and in what film?

 ### Star Trek-related
 ![](images/st_logo.png)
 - How would you rate your degree of fandom?
+    - From (1) I hate it! to (5) I even love Wrath of Khan!
 - How would you rate your degree of knowledge about the Star Trek universe?
+    - From (1) no knowledge at all to (5) expert knowledge
-    - If rated 9: HARDCORE QUESTION
+    - If rated 5: People are redirected to a hardcore question about Star Trek:
+    > According to Klingon mythology, what is the place where all life began?

 ### Star Wars Vs. Star Trek
 ![](images/sw_vs_st.png)

 - Overall, are you more familiar with Star Wars or Star Trek universe?
+    - Answers are: Star Wars, Star Trek, Both, Neither
 - You're stuck on a deserted island, with a TV and only one complete set of movies/TV episodes/books/games to entertain you for the rest of your life.
+Which do you choose?
+    - Answers are: Star Wars, Star Trek, Neither: I will stare at the sand for the rest of my life rather than choose a quality science fiction series to watch.

 ### Confounding Variables
 - What is your age?
+    - Below 20, In my 20s, In my 30s, In my 40s, 50 or older
 - What is your gender?
+    - Female, Male, Non-binary, Prefer not to say, Other…
 - Which continent would you identify yourself with?
+    - North America, South America, Asia, Europe, Africa, Oceania, Antarctica
 - What is the main sector of your job/education background?
+    - Tech, Finance/Economics/Business, A, ministration/Education, Biology/Medicine, Chemistry/Physics, Math/Statistics, Other…
-- Are you currently enrolled in the MDS program at UBC.
+- Are you currently enrolled in the MDS program at UBC?

 ## About confounding variables